 Researchers at Tussell, a government contract data source, analysed thousands of contracts for NS Tech ahead of today’s GovTech Summit in Paris (12 November), which brings together world leaders, technologists and civil servants.

-Tussell found that over the three years leading up to the end of June, the total value of contracts remained at around £5bn a year, but the number of contracts increased from 3,333 to 4,521 per year as the size of deals shrunk.
-Meanwhile, the value of awards won by the 10 biggest suppliers fell from 60 per cent of the total to 36 per cent.
+Tussell found that over the three years leading up to the end of June, the total value of contracts remained at around £5bn a year, but the annual number of contracts increased from 3,333 to 4,521 as the size of deals shrunk.
+The value of awards won by the 10 biggest suppliers fell from 60 per cent of the total to 36 per cent.

 During the same period, the proportion of the value of awards won by small and medium-sized enterprises (SMEs) rose from nine to 16 per cent, indicating the government still has some distance to go if it is to meet its 33 per cent target by 2022.